guilhemmarchand/trackme/docs/configuration.rst

 **To answer this question in a nutshell:**

 - TrackMe is deployed exclusively on a search head layer, there are no components running on forwarders (Universal Forwarders, Heavy Forwarders) or Splunk indexers
-- The seach head layer targets depends on your preference, it can be standalone search head (SH) you are using to run monitoring tools, the monitoring console host (MC) or a Search Head Cluster (SHC)
+- The search head layer targets depends on your preference, it can be standalone search head (SH) you are using to run monitoring tools, the monitoring console host (MC) or a Search Head Cluster (SHC)
-- The essential part of the content TrackMe is generated in dedicated indexes (summary events and metrics) and non replicated KVstore collections which have near zero impacts on the search knowledge bundle size that is replicated automatically to your indexers
+- The essential part of the content TrackMe is generated in dedicated indexes (summary events and metrics) and non-replicated KVstore collections which have near zero impacts on the search knowledge bundle size that is replicated automatically to your indexers

 Configure indexes
 -----------------